The American Public Health Association is now accepting abstracts for the 142nd APHA Annual Meeting and Exposition.

 The theme of the meeting is Healthography: How Where you Live Affects Your Health and Well-being.
 Authors are encouraged to submit abstracts on the theme and current and emerging public health issues.

-Abstract Notification — All authors will be notified via email of abstract status on Tuesday, June 3, 2014.
+Abstract Notification — Presenters will be notified via email of abstract status on Wed.
+June 1, 2016.
 Please make sure your email address is correct and up-to-date.

 Registration and Membership — You do not have to be an APHA member to submit an abstract.
 However, if your abstract is accepted for presentation, the presenting author MUST become an APHA Individual member and MUST register for the Annual Meeting by the pre-registration deadline (membership does not apply to Faculty of APHA Learning Institutes or Speakers of invited sessions).

-Author Disclaimer — Opinions expressed by a speaker represents only the opinions of the speaker and do not necessarily reflect the official policy or position of the American Public Health Association.
+Author Disclaimer — Opinions expressed by a speaker represent only the opinions of the speaker and do not necessarily reflect the official policy or position of the American Public Health Association.

 Penalties — Presenters who fail to show up for their scheduled presentations without notifying the program planner of cancellation will not be permitted to present papers or posters at any APHA-sponsored meeting for two years following the "no-show."

 Publication Embargo — Abstracts submitted and accepted for the APHA Annual Meeting may not be presented at any other meeting or published prior to

 Mon.
 Oct.
 31, 2016.
 For information on publishing in the American Journal of Public Health following the Annual Meeting please log on to http://ajph.aphapublications.org/.